-The Dodge County Land Conservation Department is once again selling small packets of trees and shrubs for spring 2014 planting.
-Trees being offered for sale include Red Oak, White Oak, Swamp White Oak, White Cedar, White Pine, Colorado Blue Spruce, Norway Spruce, White Spruce, Fraser Fir, Sugar Maple, Tamarack, Hybrid Poplar, American Highbush Cranberry, Red Osier Dogwood, and Hazelnut.
-Trees and shrubs will be sold in bundles of 25, and all species are being sold for $24.00 per bundle.
-Different from pervious years, we are no longer selling tree shelter tubes.
-Those interested in purchasing tree shelter supplies are encouraged to contact private company tree shelter supply vendors.
-Orders for small packets of trees and shrubs are being taken until January 31, 2014.
-There are a limited number of trees and shrubs available, so order early.
+The deadline for ordering small packets of trees from the Dodge County Land Conservation Department has been extended one more time.
+Orders can be taken until Wednesday, March 5, 2014.
+Tree and shrub species still available for sale iinclude Red Oak, White Oak, Swamp White Oak, White Cedar, White Pine, Colorado Blue Spruce, White Spruce, Fraser Fir, Red Osier Dogwood, American Cranberry Bush and Tamarack.
+All tree and shrubs species are being sold in bundles of 25, and are being sold for $24.00 per bundle, tax included.
 For more information, or to obtain an order form, please contact the Dodge County Land Conservation Department weekdays at (920) 386-3660; or you can view and download a copy of the brochure and order form by clicking on the link below.

 - Provide free conservation planning and technical assistance to county landowners